 Teaching Assistants: Mrs Kearney, Mr Easterbrook, Mrs Holten , Mrs Newcomb and Mrs Young

-Our topic this term is: Invaders and settlers
+Our topic this term is: Meet the Victorians

 Key concepts for this term

-Literacy - The children will be reading Viking Boy by Tony Bradman this term and will be basing a lot of their writing around this book.
-The first genre we will be studying will be play scripts.
-The children will have plenty of opportunities to demonstrate their great acting abilities with lots of role play and drama to complement their writing.
+Literacy - The children will be reading Rooftoppers by Katherine Randell this term and will be basing some of their writing around this book.
+The first genre we will be studying will be non-chronological reports.
+This writing will be linked in with the famous scientist Charles Darwin and the animals that inhabit the Galapagos Islands.

-Numeracy - The key concepts being taught this term are: Place value, addition and subtraction and statistics.
-This will form a solid foundation for their numeracy learning for the rest of the year.
+Numeracy - The key concepts being taught this term are: multiplication and division, fractions and decimals and percentages.
+They will be drawing on their times tables knowledge to support them so it is extremely important that your child is practising these regularly.
 Beat your score will run alongside the main numeracy teaching and the different sheets will be uploaded to support home learning.

-Science – Living things and their habitats will be the first unit of science learning this term.
-They will then begin to learn about forces.
-Alongside this.
-The children will be using their scientific enquiry skills through planning and conducting experiments, writing conclusion and making scientific predictions.
+Science – Forces will be the first unit of science learning this term. .
+Alongside this, the children will be using their scientific enquiry skills through planning and conducting experiments, writing conclusion and making scientific predictions.

-History – The Vikings.
-The children will be studying different historical sources to decide whether they deserved such a bad reputation.
+History – The Victorians.
+The children will be studying different historical sources to draw conclusions about what life was like throughout the period.